American University Summer Tech Camps

-This is our 12th season hosting our summer camps in the D.C. area and our 5th season at American University.
+At our summer camps in the D.C. area held at American University, we strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential cutting-edge technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).
 Our popular American University summer day camps and overnight camps are among a handful of elite summer camps in Washington, D.C.
-We strike the right balance between off-computer activities (creative games, sports, life skills, etc.) and essential cutting-edge technology education to foster STEM skill development (Science, Technology, Engineering and Mathematics).

 American University is one of the nation's best institutions for undergraduate education, according to The Princeton Review.
 Located at the top of Embassy Row, American University's 84-acre, tree-lined campus is located in one of the most attractive and safe residential areas of Washington, D.C.